Molo24/kickstarter-analysis/README.md

      - What city or even specific location (ex: theater) would be hosting it.
 Local support in the arts performances goes a long way.
      - Also, who is managing and putting on the performance can have an impact on it's success.
 4. What are some other possible tables and/or graphs that we could create?
    - Success rate by country (table and a Column/Bar Chart).
-Would provide insight into success rate by country.
+This chart would provide insight into success rate by country.
 Perhaps it's better to host a performance in the U.S. versus France.
    - Number of days between Launch and Deadline.
-Does the number of days a campaign is open for have an impact on success?
+Does the number of days a campaign is open have an impact on success?
 This can be shown in a line graph or bar chart.